markyoder/wasp_clone/wasphive/README.md

 value the set described by the relative, and if that value is a number, then that value will be used to determine the lowest exclusive value allowed for the element being validated.

+8. __MaxValExc__ The value at the element in the input must be strictly less than this MaxValExc to pass this restriction check.
+If the element exists in the input and it does not have a value that is a number, then it will fail this check.
+However, if the element does not exist at all in the input, then this validation check will not fail - that is delegated to the MinOccurs check.
+Most often, this restriction will have a constant that will define the largest exclusive value allowed for the  element.
+For example, 0.0 denotes that this element must be less than zero.
+Rarely, this rule may have a lookup path.
+If there is a single value in the set represented by the lookup path, and if that value is a number, then that value will be used to determine the largest exclusive value allowed for the element being validated.